vmiezah/Tip-Calculator/README.md

-# Tip-Calculator
-Tip Calculator that computes total price after user enters intial price and selects tip percentage

 # Pre-work - *Tip-Calculator*

-**Tip-Calculator** is a tip calculator application for iOS.
+**Tip-Calculator** is a tip calculator application for iOS that computes total price after user enters intial price and selects tip percentage.

 Submitted by: **Victor Miezah**